 The purpose of the Fairfield Warde High School Attendance Policy is to encourage school and class attendance in order to have students maximize their educational opportunities.
 Regular, uninterrupted school and class attendance is essential to successful learning.
 Students and parents are expected to familiarize themselves with the provisions and procedures of the policy.
-This policy is under review and will be revised for the 2015-16 school year.
-The revised policy will be distributed to students and parents at the beginning of the school year.
+Please see Pg.
+28-32 for the Fairfield Warde High School Attendance Policy.